 Calculating the amount of priming sugar needed to bottle carbonate hard cider can be a tricky and intimidating process for the first timer.
 When bottle carbonating cider, there are many factors to take into consideration and once you put the cap on the bottle, you are stuck with the result.

 A priming sugar calculator can take a lot of the guesswork out of carbonating and make it a lot safer.
+Also, an inexpensive digital scale that is accurate to .01 gram will take the guesswork out of measuring.
+Measuring in fractions of a tablespoon can get challenging!

 To calculate the amount of priming sugar needed to carbonate cider you will need to know the temperature of the cider at the time of bottling, the volume of CO2 you would like in your carbonated cider and the amount of cider you will be bottling.